 This can include support for households, small businesses, impacted industries, essential workers, and communities hit hardest by the COVID-19 public health crisis.
 These funds can also be used to make necessary investments in water, sewer, and infrastructure.

 The Stockton City Council held a workshop on February 16, 2022, to review plans for the use of over $78 million in funding available to the City of Stockton.
-The presentation, detailed plans for each project, and a link to the audio recording:
+A second workshop was held on February 22, 2023.
+The presentations, detailed plans for each project, and a link to the 2022 workshop audio recording:

 On June 22, 2021, the Stockton City Council approved by Motion Recommendations for Use of the American Rescue Plan Act Coronavirus State and Local Fiscal Recovery Funds, Agenda Item 15.1: